Information for experiment participants

 Who can take part?

-Anyone who is a resident in the UK and aged 18 or over can take part.
+Anyone who is aged 18 or over can take part.
 You will be asked to listen to several different sounds and so must have either headphones or speakers at the ready.

 What will I be asked to do?

 The experiment should take between 5 and 10 minutes to complete.
 It consists of four main sections: